TongZhou1210/emergency-waitlist/dm.md

 - Basic demographic data (name, age)
 - Clinical data (symptoms, pain level, notes)
-- Operational data (current triage level, estimated wait time, status, created timestamp)
+- Operational data: current triage level code, estimated wait time, status, and timestamps.

 This table is the central entity used by both the patient-facing and admin-facing screens.

 ---

-### 1.2 Triage Levels
+### 1.2 Levels

-The **triage_levels** entity represents the different urgency levels used to classify patients.
+The **levels**  entity represents the different triage levels used to classify patients.
+It stores a short numeric code and a label such as “Level 1”, “Level 2”, or “Level 3”.
+This table is referenced by the patients table via triage_level_code.

 It contains: